simp/puppetsync/README.md

 ## Description

-A [bolt][bolt] plan to sync changes across multiple repositories, with workflow support for Jira and PRs from forked GitHub repositories.
+**puppetsync** manages your infrastructure code like infrastructure-as-code!

+It is a collection of embedded [Puppet bolt][bolt] plans to help orchestrate updates to a "baseline" of common assets across multiple git repositories, using Puppet and Bolt.

+The main plan (`puppetsync::sync`) executes the workflow as series of pipeline of stages for each repo.
+It:

-1. Clones repositories defined in a `Puppetfile.repos` (using `bolt puppetfile install`)
+1. Clones `:git` repositories defined in a `Puppetfile.repos` file

+Then, for each repository, it will:

+2. Ensure a Jira subtask exists to track the change
-2. Checks out a new feature branch in each repository
+3. Check out a new git feature branch
-3. Ensures a Jira subtask exists for each repository
-4. Updates repository files using Puppet
+4. Apply Puppet manifests to enforce a common repository asset baseline
-5. Commits changes with a templated commit message
+5. Commit changes to git with a templated commit message
-6. TODO: (in progress) Ensures a forked repository exists on GitHub
+6. Ensure the user has forked repository on GitHub
-7. TODO: pushes changes up to each fork
+7. Push changes up to the user's forked repository
-8. TODO: ensures a Pull Request exists back to the original repository
+8. Submit a Pull Request to merge the changes back the original repository and branch

-Update files in multiple git repositories using Puppet, and submit changes back to each repo as a Pull Request from a forked repository.
+If an individual repo encounters failures during a stage, it will be held back while the other repos proceed in their workflows.

+All failures are summarized after the plan finished executing.

 ## Setup